 Aldous Huxley visited Almería in 1929.
 He was so taken by Almería that he wrote a sonnet about it:

 And if you believe being at the South of Spain can be very hot... well, maybe it is, but probably not as much you expect.
 Other cities in Andalucía, far from the sea, can be really hot in summer with 40 ºC or more and hot enough.
 But being at the seaside our temperatures are always smoothed by the Mediterranean sea.
-Its weather is similar to places like Málaga, Barcelona, Alicante or Mallorca, who receive millions of tourists each year ;-).
+Its weather is similar to places like Málaga, Barcelona, Alicante or Mallorca, which receive millions of tourists each year.

 Give yourself an opportunity to fall in love with Almería!